SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I still remember following her around like a lost puppy on her first week of training.*

 *She eventually noticed how awesome I was too, and I think she became interested.*

+*That day I caught her after she misjudged a flyby and spun out of control.
+I think that's the day she started to look at me differently.*

+*Good thing I was paying so much attention to her…*

+Refocusing on Rainbow Dash, she thought about how she felt towards her.

 *She makes me feel great.*